-I always took my guests on this route of Prague.
+I always took my guests on this route of Prague and got good reviews for my touring service.
 Of course, you can mix and match based on your own preference.
 But I found that this hits the major spots in 2-3 days.

 Start in Old Town Square.
 Time it so you can see the astronomical clock chime every hour.
 Honestly, the actual moving clock isn’t that great, but it’s very old and beautiful so worth the crowds.

 From here, continue walking through Old Town until you reach Charles’ Bridge.
 There are signs that point in the direction- in Czech it is Karluv Most.

 Upon crossing the bridge, turn left before passing the McDonald’s.
 The square in front is called Malostranske Namesti- there is a lovely cathedral here (entrance fee) and there are steps leading up to the castle a bit further up as a side note.

 Keep to your left and you will see the John Lennon Wall.

 The story behind the wall is that during communism, John Lennon was represented as peace.
 People would paint his face on the wall and the authorities would paint over it.
 This went on for a while until the authorities gave up and once communism fell, the wall still stands for peace and love.
 However, there are sometimes messages painted on the wall that aren’t exactly peace and love and acceptance.

 In the morning there is less people of course.
 Careful with the wall as it can have fresh paint on it and sometimes there are performers singing The Beatles or John Lennon songs.